sbt5731/Handwritten-Digit-Classification/README.md

-"""# MNIST Classification with Neural Network
+readme content = """# MNIST Classification with Neural Network

 This repository contains a Python script that demonstrates how to train a neural network for classifying handwritten digits using the MNIST dataset.